NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 How Each Tool Works

 The clearest way to state the architectural difference: Skriber generates notes by interpreting session recordings, then layers ICD-10 and goal suggestions on top.
-NotuDocs structures and expands what the clinician deliberately writes, with no independent AI interpretation of session material.
+NotuDocs structures and expands what the clinician deliberately types, with no independent AI interpretation of session material.

 When Documentation Happens